ShenLab/ThreaderAI/README.md

 # ThreaderAI
-ThreaderAI, template-based prediction of protein structure with deep learing.
+ThreaderAI, Template-based prediction of protein structure with deep-learning.